robValtech/agentic-a11y/README.md

 >
 > 1. Move everything into a single agent that uses GTP-4o.
 No more sub-agents.
 > 2. Group CLI commands together and use pipes to reduce the various tool spin/wait/execution times.

+---

+I want to rebuild this agent tool in a way that it's more efficient and simpler.

+We will keep the image analyst agent and the orchestrator agent.
+The analyst's responsibilities remain unchanged.
+The orchestrator will be responsible for:

+- overall orchestration (single agent exposed to the user)
+- input validation
+- create the folders and artifacts
+- Convert the input image into design.jpg and proportionally scale it down to 1440px wide if the input image width is larger than 1440px
+- liaise with the analyst sub-agent (enforfce JSON schema contract)
+- report creation via Node generator script
+- final validation

+We'll create this update in a new branch and continue iterating until I am happy with the results.